Salchow/Getting-and-Cleaning-Data/README.md

 A full description is available at the site where the data was obtained: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

+## Usage
+1. Clone this github repository to your computer.
+2. Verify that the working directory in the run_analysis.R program matches one on your computer.
+2. Run run_analysis.R program.
+3. The program verifies that the required dependent packages are installed.
+If they need to be installed, you may need to restart R-Studio and re-run the program.

 ## Project Summary
 run_analysis.R does the following:
 1.Merges the training and the test sets to create one data set.